 The flow of émigrés tended to accelerate after radical violence or some portentous development, such as the October Days in 1789 or the Civil Constitution of the Clergy in 1790.
 By the summer of 1791, there were sizeable émigré communities in London, Vienna, Hamburg, Aix-la-Chapelle and Coblenz.
 London was by far the largest, holding around 40,000 refugees from the revolution.
 Most of the London émigré community sought sanctuary and a return to high society; they attempted to recreate the salons and balls they attended back home.
-There were at least three French-language newspapers in London that catered for émigrés, their pages filled with ridicule of the revolution and its leaders.
+There were at least three French-language newspapers in London that catered for émigrés; the pages of these newspapers were filled with ridicule of the revolution and its leaders.
 Many émigrés had a genuine sense of optimism about their situation.
 According to the radical Jacobin Choudieu, “emigration became a sort of fashion… Our women of fashion themselves encouraged this new sort of crusade and sent letters to those who were putting off going”.
 This optimism dwindled when the London émigré set, removed from their landed estates, businesses and income, began to run out of money.

 Robert R. Palmer, historian

 To add to these military failures, émigré leaders failed to demonstrate an understanding of events in France.
 The revolution, for all its faults, was unlikely to be crushed with by external force.
 As events in 1792 showed, external threats strengthened revolutionary nationalism and provoked radical violence.
 The émigrés also believed that once their armies swept into France, the peasantry would welcome them with open arms and volunteer for military service.
 This was far from true.
 While many peasants in north-eastern France opposed the revolution, they had no desire to welcome back their former noble masters.
 The capacity of the émigrés to threaten or undermine the new regime was negligible.
 This was not lost on the revolutionaries, who ridiculed the émigrés in both word and caricature (see picture).
 In Paris, the revolutionary government took action against the émigrés who threatened it.
-On November 9th 1791 the Legislative Assembly ordered all émigrés to return to France “on pain of death” (though this law was vetoed by Louis XVI three days later).
+On November 9th 1791, the Legislative Assembly ordered all émigrés to return to France “on pain of death” (though this law was vetoed by Louis XVI three days later).
 On February 9th 1792 the Assembly passed another decree, declaring the property of émigrés to be bien nationaux (‘national goods’).
-The sequestration of émigré property was carried out through the summer of 1792.
-On October 25th the newly formed National Convention went further, banning all émigrés from France and promising them the guillotine should they ever return.
+The sequestration of émigré property continued through the summer of 1792.
+On October 25th the newly formed National Convention went further, banning all émigrés from France and promising them an immediate visit to the guillotine should they ever return.

 1. The émigrés were those who fled the revolution, either for security, safety or to organise counter-revolution.
 There were more than 100,000 émigrés between 1789 and 1794.

-2. Only a small proportion of émigrés were nobles, in fact most belonged to the Third Estate.
+2. Only a small proportion of émigrés were nobles, in fact, most belonged to the Third Estate.
 They went into exile in France’s outer provinces, other European kingdoms or across the channel in London.

 3. London had the largest émigré population, housing around 40,000 refugees from revolutionary France.
 The émigrés there attempted to recreate the society and culture of the Ancien Régime.